 \subsection{Self-adjoint extension of the bi-Laplacian}

-Let $\Delta$ denote the Laplace Beltrami operator acting on functions on an incomplete edge space $(M,g)$ with a feasible incomplete edge metric $g$.
-As a first step we fix a self-adjoint extension of the bi-Laplacian $\Delta^2$.
+Let $\Delta$ denote the Laplace Beltrami operator acting on functions on an incomplete edge space $(M,g)$ with an admissible incomplete edge metric $g$.
 Consider the space of square-integrable forms $L^2(M,g)$, with respect to $g$.
 The \emph{maximal} and \emph{minimal} closed extensions of $\Delta$ are defined by the domains

 where $\Delta u\in L^2$ is a priori understood in the distributional sense.
 Under the unitary rescaling transformation in the singular edge neighborhood